 Why are some materials recyclable at the curb and others aren’t?
 When waste haulers take trash and recyclables away, what happens to the materials?

-A fee of $30 will help defray the cost of course materials and transportation.
+A fee of $30 will help cover the cost of course materials and is due upon acceptance into the program.
 Class participants commit to 30 hours of volunteer time to educate and inspire others in their community to reduce waste in the home and at work.